Wilkinson's Grammar of Graphics: Reception

 Wilkinson is generally positive on Wickham's parameterisation and implementation of ggplot2, praising its elegance and expressivity whilst claiming that his original Grammar of Graphics is capable of representing a wider range of statistical graphics.

 Implementations

-Ggplot2 is the first implementation of a layered grammar of graphics in R and implementations in other programming languages have ensued.
+ggplot2 is the first implementation of a layered grammar of graphics in R and implementations in other programming languages have ensued.
 These include direct ports plotnine for Python, gramm for MATLAB, Lets-Plot for Kotlin and gadfly for Julia.
 Projects inspired by elements of Wickham's grammar include Vega-Lite which specifies plots in JSON and uses a JavaScript engine.
-Implementations for Python include Vega-Altair (built on top of Vega-Lite and Seaborn.
+Implementations for Python include Vega-Altair (built on top of Vega-Lite).

 Vega-Lite: A Grammar of Interactive Graphics

 Theory

 Vega-Lite combines ideas from Wilkinson's Grammar of Graphics and Wickham's Layered Grammar of Graphics with a composition algebra for layered and multi-view displays with a grammar of interaction.
 The Vega-Lite specification is instantiated in JSON and rendered by the lower-level Vega.
 The graphical grammar implemented by Vega-Lite is composed of the following: